Leslie station: Subway infrastructure in the vicinity

 Just east of the station, the line emerges from the subway tunnel to cross the Don River East Branch on a fully enclosed bridge, then returns into the tunnel.
 West of the station, the subway continues through its tunnels into Bessarion station.

 Nearby landmarks

-Nearby landmarks include the East Don River, the Betty Sutherland Trail, North York General Hospital and the Canadian College of Naturopathic Medicine (formerly Seneca College's School of Nursing).
+Nearby landmarks include the East Don River, IKEA North York, the Betty Sutherland Trail, North York General Hospital, and the Canadian College of Naturopathic Medicine (formerly Seneca College's School of Nursing).

 Surface connections

 Toronto Transit Commission

 TTC routes serving the station include:

 A bus terminal, located one level above the concourse, is integrated with Leslie station.
 Although the terminal is quite spacious and has several bus bays, it currently only serves the 51 Leslie route.
-The 85 Sheppard East route can only be boarded on the street with a valid transfer.
+The 185 Sheppard Central route can only be boarded on the street with a valid transfer.

 GO Transit

 Leslie station is located north of Oriole Station on GO Transit's Richmond Hill line, but they are not adjacent.
 No action has yet been taken on proposals to relocate the GO Station to connect directly with the subway.
 Passengers wishing to transfer to the GO Station are directed to the exit outside the bus terminal; a short walk to the intersection of Old Leslie Street and Esther Shiner Boulevard brings pedestrians to a walkway which connects to the north end of the GO platform.